 In addition to meeting peers across the University who are starting their research programme at the same time, there is access to a central training programme designed around the first three months of study, and targeted support aligned to each stage of the postgraduate research journey.
 Alternative enrolment dates may be agreed with your supervisor on an individual basis.

-The four available scholarships are for students interested in applying to work on the following research projects:
+The three available scholarships are for students interested in applying to work on the following research projects: